 - Measure customer effort score (CES)

-- Analyze churn rates, expansion rates, and customer lifetime value
+- Analyse churn rates, expansion rates and customer lifetime value

 - A/B test new CX efforts

 - Use your community forum as a virtual focus group

 - Look at customer service data like ticket reopen rate and time-to-resolution

 - Talk to customer-facing staff